Catalog Number: NBLP-2-7191

 Condition Details:

 Poster NOT Included.
 Vinyl plays with occasional light-crackles (play-graded).
 Double LP.
-Cover looks good; light scuffing, creasing and surface impressions (front/back); back has a few discoloration spots and front has some surface abrasions.
-Inner-sleeves are generic white.
-Spine is somewhat readable with wear.
-Shelf-wear along top/bottom-edge with top completely unglued.
-Corners show wear.
-Opening is crisp with signs of use and divots.
-Columbia House pressing.
+Cover has a few creases near edges, light-scuffing and surface impressions (front/back).
+One inner-sleeve is original (generic white), the other is a new replacement sleeve.
+Spine is easy-to-read with mild wear.
+Minor shelf-wear along top/bottom-edge and corners; top edge has come unglued.
+Opening is crisp with signs of light use and a few divots.
 (Not a cut-out.)

 Tracks: